-I recall when the movie Finding Nemo came out. parent flocked to pet store to buy clown fish.
-As a result numbers of clownfish fell.
-These salt water fish were brought home in put in fish bowls filled with tap water.
+I recall when the movie Finding Nemo came out.
+Parents flocked to pet stores buying clownfish.
+As a result, the number of clownfish fell.
+These saltwater fish were brought home and put in fishbowls filled with tap water.

 As a side note when asked by Dr. Becker what she attributed the birds longevity to, the woman responded that she and the bird shared a cup of de-caf green tea every morning for the past 26 years.